fatimaazzam/TaskManagement/README.md

 4. The View will render an appropriate template along with the retrieved data to the user.

+### ORM (Object Relational Mapper)
+The Django web framework includes a default object-relational mapping layer (ORM) that can be used to interact with data from various relational databases such as SQLite, PostgreSQL, and MySQL.
+Django allows us to add, delete, modify and query objects, using an API called ORM.
+ORM stands for Object Relational Mapping [5].

 ## Bulma:
 Bulma is a free, open source framework that provides ready-to-use frontend components that you can easily combine to build responsive web interfaces [3].